bb-talantych/bb-talantych/README.md

 Other games on itch: https://burnobad.itch.io/

-Here are some thing I have done:
+Here are some of my graphics projects:

 ![Example](/Gojo-Sukuna-Domain.jpg)
 ![Example](/Pulchra-Rotating.gif)